Pearl Harbor National Memorial

 For hearing impaired visitors, all films are fully captioned in English.
 There is an induction loop for use with hearing aids in the theater.
 Visually impaired visitors will find signage in braille in addition to tactile models of various interpretive resources throughout the site.
 Braille booklets regarding Pearl Harbor are available at the information desk.

-Please plan for traffic and allow time to find parking in one of the free parking lots located within walking distance of the visitor center.
+Please plan for traffic and allow time to find parking in one of the paid-parking lots located within walking distance of the visitor center.
 Taxi cabs and ride share companies must follow parking lot signage, as well as all pick up and drop off protocols.

-Primary Booking Window: Tickets are available seven days in advance at 3 pm HST on a rolling daily window.
-Example: On November 4, tickets will be available for November 11; on November 5, tickets will be available for November 12.
+Primary Booking Window: Tickets are available 8 weeks (56 days) in advance at 3 pm HST on a rolling daily window.
+Example: On Monday, May 2, tickets will be available for Monday, June 27; on Tuesday, May 3, tickets will be available for Tuesday, June 28.

 All tickets reserved for the USS Arizona Memorial program are final.
 There are no refunds for the $1.00 reservation fee under any circumstances.